btholt/complete-intro-to-react-v5/lessons/class-components.md

 ```

 Babel's core concept is a plugin.
 Every one sort of a transformation it can perform is encapsulated into a plugin.
 Here we're including one explicitly: transform-class-properties.
 Then we're including a _preset_ as well.
 A preset is just a group of plugins, grouped together for convenience. `env` is a particularly good one you should expect to normally use.
-This will allow us too to make ESLint play nice too (Prettier handles this automatically.)
+This will allow us to make ESLint play nice too (Prettier handles this automatically.)
 Add one line to the top level of your `.eslintrc.json`:

 ```json
 {